Gastd/Gastd/README.md

 ### Hi there 👋

+I am a Robotics Engineer currently working as a System Engineer for autonomous vehicles, where I design and validate systems for perception, navigation, and control.
+My work focuses on turning complex robotic concepts into practical autonomy solutions deployed on real machines.

+I hold both a Master’s degree in Computer Science and a Bachelor’s degree in Mechatronics Engineering from the University of Brasília.
+During my academic journey, I supported robotics courses as a Teaching Assistant, mentoring students and contributing to hands-on learning environments.

 <!--
 **Gastd/Gastd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.